JasonBenn/multi-level-accordion/README.md

 - Change colors to their scheme
 - change sublevel coloring
-x- experiment with manifest settings
-- automatically open accordion to url
+x- experiment with manifest settings x- automatically open accordion to url

 - Subpages are clearly delineated with different colors/shades as well as smaller and indented text
 - The page one is currently on is highlighted